fastlane/docs/docs/best-practices/continuous-integration.md

 ## Plugins

 You'll find the following Jenkins plugins to be useful:
+(note: We do not recommend installing the Xcode plugin)

 - **[HTML Publisher Plugin](https://wiki.jenkins-ci.org/display/JENKINS/HTML+Publisher+Plugin):** Can be used to show the generated screenshots right inside Jenkins.
 - **[AnsiColor Plugin](https://wiki.jenkins-ci.org/display/JENKINS/AnsiColor+Plugin):** Used to show the coloured output of the fastlane tools.
 Don’t forget to enable `Color ANSI Console Output` in the `Build Environment` or your project.